![]() |

 THE RECONSTRUCTION AND THE AUDIO

-Though the animated release to an extent renders previous reconstructions moot, I will biefly mention the Loose Cannon reconstruction and the narrated audio.
-The Loose Cannon recon of was one of their early efforts, which means that it's fairly basic: telesnaps, existing footage (whose placement is in some cases guessed at and, in at least one brief instance, appears to have been wrongly guessed), and explanatory text scrolls in which grammar was clearly not a priority.
-Still, as mentioned, this is an "audio-friendly" story, so the lack of visual flourishes do not particularly interfere with enjoyment...
-Although a distracting "stop-and-start" audio track does annoy somewhat.
+Though the animated release to an extent renders previous reconstructions moot, I will briefly mention the Loose Cannon reconstruction and the narrated audio.
+The Loose Cannon recon of was one of their early efforts, which means that it's fairly basic: telesnaps, existing footage (whose placement is in some cases guessed... and, in at least one brief instance, appears to have been guessed wrong), and explanatory text scrolls in which grammar was clearly not a priority.
+Still, this is an "audio-friendly" story, so the lack of visual flourishes do not particularly harm it.
+More of a problem is that the early reconstruction has an audio track that is best described as "stop-and-start."

 Review Index